argenteum/accessible-nav-wp/README.md

 [View demo](https://argenteum.github.io/accessible-nav-wp/)

 ## Using in WordPress

-1. Download [Font Awesome](http://fontawesome.io/) to your theme's directory
+1. Add this to your HTML where you want the menu to appear
 2. Replace 'yourtheme' with your theme's text domain
-3. Add this to your HTML where you want the menu to appear
 ```php
   <?php if (has_nav_menu('primary')) : ?>
   <div class="menu-container">